claucece/Anonymous-Credentials-Meeting/index.md

 # Information

-The event will happen on Friday, 15th, at 16.00 CET (10.00 EST), just prior to the day's agenda of RWC2021.
+The event will happen on Friday, 15th, at 16.00 CET (10.00 EST), just the day after RWC2021 ends.

 The event will be entirely virtual, over Zoom.
 The zoom link will be posted here.